VoxyB89/Avrixfal-Shutdown-Timer/README.md

    1. Double-click the .bat file to run it from releases.
    2. Enter the desired number of seconds when prompted.
    3. The command prompt window will display the countdown.
-You can press Ctrl+C at any time to cancel the shutdown.
+You can press Ctrl+C at any time to cancel the shutdown. :+1:

 This script provides a simple and effective way to shut down your PC after a specified time, while keeping you informed of the remaining time.

+## Supported Versions:

+   1. Windows 10 - |Supported| Tested Works, Perfectly Fine :+1:
+   2. Windows 11 - |Supported| Non-Tested, Should Work Tho :+1:
+   3. Windows 7/8  - |Supported| Non-Tested, Should Work aswell
+   4. Windows Vista - |Should Be Supported I Think| Non-Tested, Should Work Ig....
+   5. Windows XP  - |Should Be Supported I Think| Non-Tested, Should Work probably....
+   6. Linux/Ubuntu - |Not Supported| Will Rewrite For Linux At A Later Time
+   7. MacOS - |Not Supported| Will Rewrite For MacOS At A Later Time when i learn how to do it

+## Tasks For Future ME Yippe

+- [x] Fix A Little Error
+- [ ] Make A Linux/Ubuntu Version
+- [ ] Make A Version For MacOS :tada:

+IF anyone has any other version and wants to add it to the Supported versions and to the repo contact me at my email: noblex_adrian@gmx.com :+1: